stephenhenckaerts/appwise-nestjs-naming-conventions/naming-conventions.md

 Structure your changes logically inside a migration file, and use comments to explain complex alterations.
 Each file should generally include:

-- A vivid description of the migration at the top of the file.
+- A clear description of the purpose and workings of the migration.
 - The `up` method to enact the migration.
 - The `down` method to revert the migration.